Table of content

 The Persian Longhair needs daily grooming, often more than once a day.
 Due to their long, thick coat, short stocky body, and flat face, they struggle to groom themselves properly.
 Make sure to clean around their face and eyes daily, and under their tail after each visit to the litter box.
 It may be practical to trim the fur under the tail and around the genital area if these areas frequently get dirty.

-Additionally, regular vaccinations and parasite control are recommended for all cats.
+Additionally, regular Vaccinations, Flea Treatment and Microchipping are recommended for all cats.

 Family Life Compatibility